 Songs circulate freely, disembodied from fixed geographies or linguistic contexts.
 We explore the joy of listening to the “same” songs in different Indian languages.
 We are currently ‘singing’ Pyaar Hua Iqraar Hua in ten languages.
 We hope to travel across different parts of the country—giving new tongues to old melodies.

 This project aims to popularise anti-caste political writing from across India and centralize its relevance in the national discourse by translating it into several languages.
 At this stage, we are translating two works by the Dravidian ideologue Periyar EV Ramasamy—one, a long essay on the right to remarriage and another on the Self-Respect Movement.
-These essays are getting translated into half-a-dozen Indian languages.
 Subsequently, we wish to expand this project to focus on texts/speeches from other regions as well as contemporary anti-caste political discourse.